dominguesluciano/ETL-Stocks-2/README.md

 1. Candlestick
 2. Line chart
-3. Slick.js to display the companies within the dashboard
+3. Slick.js to display the companies within the dashboard using a slider

 ### Deployment